 Recognising the root of the problem

->

-> The report identifies a “fatalist” mentality that exists within the mining industry.
-This means that by accepting mining to be a dangerous industry with unavoidable fatalities, it makes it easier to accept them as “freak accidents” and mask the underlying system failures.
+The report identifies a 'fatalist' mentality that exists within the mining industry.
+This means that accepting mining to be a dangerous industry with unavoidable fatalities, makes it easier to accept them as “freak accidents” and mask the underlying system failures.
 In his investigations, Brady discovered that “the causes of fatalities are typically a combination of banal, everyday, straightforward factors, such as a failure of controls, a lack of training, and/or absent or inadequate supervision.”
-A contrast is made in the report to the airline industry, where the public believe air travel to be safe and do not expect incidents, despite the many numerous hazards the industry must overcome.
+A contrast is made in the report to the airline industry, where the public believes air travel to be safe and do not expect incidents, despite the many numerous hazards the industry must overcome.

->

-> The action here is for mining companies, regulators and government to utilise information, tools and systems to recognise the underlying issues that lead to worker fatalities.
+The action here is for mining companies, regulators and government to utilise information, tools and systems to recognise the underlying issues that lead to worker fatalities.
 If a bigger picture approach is taken towards the safety processes in place, from verification of tickets to assignment of tasks on-site, then incidents can be pre-empted.

 “A total of 17 of the 47 fatalities involved a lack of task-specific training and/or competencies for the tasks being undertaken.
 A further 9 had inadequate training.
 These tasks were often undertaken at the direction of supervisors or others who were aware of these deficiencies.”